 “Woe to those who quarrel with their Maker,

-We need the gospel every day and every hour.
-We are potsherds among potsherds—mere modeling clay in your big, loving, mighty Potter hands.
-Your heart is bigger than the universe, your wisdom beyond all comparison, and your timetable makes Swiss precision seem like laissez-faire tardiness.
-How foolish we are to quarrel with our Maker and Redeemer.
+We are fellow potsherds among potsherds—mere modeling clay in your big, loving, mighty Potter-hands.
+We need the Gospel every day and every hour.
+Your heart is bigger than the universe, and your ways are perfect (even when we don’t like them).
+Your timetable is impeccable (even though we whine about it).
+How foolish we are to quarrel with our Maker.
+Redeemer, and Father.

-There is a Day coming when you will put all things right and make all things new and beautiful—starting with us.
+There is a Day coming when you will put all things right, and make all things new and beautiful.
 Until that Day, grant us patience and deepen our trust, supersize our mercy and increase our kindness.
-Fill us to overflowing with kingdom kindness and living hope.
-Father grant us quick repentances when we vex and whine about the way you do your job.
+Father grant us quick repentances when we vex and carp about the way you do your job.
 So very Amen we pray, in Jesus’ mighty and merciful name.